 The team’s draft report is submitted for review by the Contracting Party, and the revised final report is then published.
 The findings and recommendations in the report can provide the basis for action at the Site, and possibly for subsequent financial assistance.

-Between 1988 and 2015, the Ramsar Advisory Mission mechanism has been applied at 79 Ramsar Sites or groups of Sites.
+Since 1988, the Ramsar Advisory Mission mechanism has been applied at over 90 Ramsar Sites or groups of Sites.
 Over the years the missions have become more formal and detailed, now often involving multi-disciplinary teams.
 Many have been carried out in collaboration with partners such as IUCN, the World Heritage Convention, and the Man and the Biosphere Programme.

 ©2014 The Ramsar Convention Secretariat | Rue Mauverney 28 | 1196 Gland | Switzerland | +41 22 999 01 70 | | Ramsar sites information services